codenet/understanding-rust-vmm/Desc-of-SimpleHandler.md

 }
 ```
 - `driver_notify` gets an instance of `SingleFdSignalQueue` which is used in notification to driver about the used queue events.
-- `rxq`(for receiving) and `txq`(for transmiting) are instances of rust's `Queue` which is present in the `virtio queue` interface.
+- `rxq`(for receiving) and `txq`(for transmiting) are instances of rust's `Queue` which is present in the [virtio-queue](https://github.com/rust-vmm/vm-virtio/blob/main/crates/virtio-queue/README.md) interface.
 It consist of Descriptor tables, Available Ring, Used Ring.
 Descriptor contains information of length and address of buffer in the guest address space.
 - `tap` is an interface which provides virtual machines access to physical network.

-`iter` of queue consumes over all descriptor heads in queue to return a chain. `DescriptorChain` can be used to parse descriptors provided by the device, which represent input or output memory areas for device I/O.
+`iter` method of `Queue` consumes over all descriptor heads in queue to return a chain. `DescriptorChain` can be used to parse descriptors provided by the device, which represent input or output memory areas for device I/O.

 ## Methods
 ```rs